-- (4)(b) Tree/vine/bush acreage determinations are acceptable for the following situations: - Determination of the acreage of different age and/or types, varieties or other characteristics for different T-Yields, and/or interplanted crops within a particular tract of measured acreage.
-The sum of the parts must be equal to the measured acreage. - Determination of the acreage of irregular shaped fields when the acreage has not been previously measured and FSA aerial photography that identifies the acreage is NOT available at the local FSA office. - Irregular terrain is not conducive to accurate wheel/tape measurements, the acreage has NOT been previously measured, and FSA aerial photography that identifies the acreage is NOT available at the local FSA office.
+- 2 Determination of the acreage of irregular shaped fields when the acreage has not been previously measured and FSA aerial photography that identifies the acreage is NOT available at the local FSA office. - 3 Irregular terrain is not conducive to accurate wheel/tape measurements, the acreage has NOT been previously measured, and FSA aerial photography that identifies the acreage is NOT available at the local FSA office.